-The first major Hollywood motion picture to be shot with the F65 is M. Night Shyamalan's 'After Earth' , photographed by Peter Suschitzky.
+The first major Hollywood motion picture to be shot with the F65 was M. Night Shyamalan's 'After Earth' , photographed by Peter Suschitzky.

 The Viper FilmStream Camera, with three 9.2-million pixel Frame Transfer CCDs, captures a 1920 × 1080 pixel image.
 In addition to uncompressed RGB output, the Viper is also capable of outputting RAW sensor data, which allows for more control in post-production.
 The camera has a unique feature known as Dynamic Pixel Management, which allows the camera to change its aspect ratio by vertically ganging pixels.
 This allows the cinematographer to shoot at different aspect ratios without cropping the image [thus losing resolution] or using anamorphic lenses.
 The Viper lacks on-board recording.
 The signals from the camera may be recorded to either tape or disk, depending on what mode the camera is used in.

 The Viper was first used on the short movie 'Indoor Fireworks' [2003, Rudolf Buitendach; ph: Marc Felperlaan], though the first feature shot entirely with the Viper was 'Silence Becomes You' [2004-05, Stephanie Sinclaire; ph: Arturo Smith].
-Other Viper films: 'Collateral' [2003; Viper + CineAlta HDW-F900 + film; dir: Michael Mann; ph: Paul Cameron & Dion Beebe], 'Miami Vice' [2005; Viper + CineAlta HDW-F900 + film; dir: Michael Mann; ph: Dion Beebe], 'Zodiac' [2005, David Fincher; ph: Harris Savides], 'Killer Pad' [2006, Robert Englund; ph: David Stump; 'Killer Pad' is being shot with two Viper Digital Cinematography cameras in FilmStream mode, which provides the greatest available latitudes and image quality available in today's digital equipment.
+Other Viper films: 'Collateral' [2003; Viper + CineAlta HDW-F900 + film; dir: Michael Mann; ph: Paul Cameron & Dion Beebe; One of the Viper's strengths is its ability to shoot with extremely low light levels, which allowed much of 'Collateral' to be shot on the streets of Los Angeles at night without the need for substantial supplemental lighting equipment], 'Miami Vice' [2005; Viper + CineAlta HDW-F900 + film; dir: Michael Mann; ph: Dion Beebe], 'Zodiac' [2005, David Fincher; ph: Harris Savides], 'Killer Pad' [2006, Robert Englund; ph: David Stump; 'Killer Pad' is being shot with two Viper Digital Cinematography cameras in FilmStream mode, which provides the greatest available latitudes and image quality available in today's digital equipment.
 The FilmStream signal is being recorded to the S.two DFR [Digital Field Recorder] digital disk recorder.
 This allows for the use of digital look up tables on set and for immediate playback and review of each take during the production], 'The Curious Case of Benjamin Button' [2006-07, David Fincher; ph: Claudio Miranda], etc.

 The collaboration resulted in the Sony HDW-F900 CineAlta HDCAM high definition video camera [also called the Panavision HD-900F after being 'Panavised'].